cmargieson/website/blog/2024-12-19-marine-radios/index.md

 Services provided include:

 - Continuous watch of VHF distress signals
-- Continuous watch on VHF DSC distress signnals
+- Continuous watch on VHF DSC distress signals
-- Logging on and off
+- Communications relating to the safety and movements of vessels in their area (for example Logging on and off)

 ## Radio Calls and Messages

 Radio calls are short phrases used to initiate a communication.
 Radio messages are the content of the message being communicated.

+Your call sign or identification must be included with every transmission.
+The receiving station (the one being called) has the primary authority to dictate how the communication will proceed.

 ### Routine Calls and Messages